dreikanter/ruby-bookmarks/README.md

 - [The Well-Grounded Rubyist](http://www.amazon.com/The-Well-Grounded-Rubyist-David-Black/dp/1617291692/) by *David A. Black*
 - [Clean Ruby](http://clean-ruby.com/) by *Jim Gay*
 - [Reliably Deploying Rails Applications](https://leanpub.com/deploying_rails_applications) by *Ben Dixon*
-- [Rubyfu](https://github.com/rubyfu/RubyFu) - Collection of ideas, tricks and skills for hackers, an open source book.
+- [Rubyfu](https://github.com/rubyfu/RubyFu) — A collection of ideas, tricks, and skills for hackers; an open source book.
 - [Demystifying Rails](https://launchschool.com/books/demystifying_rails) by *Launch School* — This book doesn't teach how to use Rails to build prototypes.
-Instead, this book dives one layer below the surface to expose how Rails is pieced together.
+Instead, it dives one layer below the surface to expose how Rails is pieced together.
-- [The Ruby Bibliography](http://rubybib.org/) - Academic writing on the Ruby programming language.
+- [The Ruby Bibliography](http://rubybib.org/) — Academic writing on the Ruby programming language.

 ### Ruby on Rails for beginners